maherabdelsamie/Active-Time-Hypothesis/README.md

 Maher Abdelsamie<br>maherabdelsamie@gmail.com<br>

+## Abstract

+**Background**: Time, traditionally viewed as a passive backdrop against which events unfold, finds a transformative interpretation in the Active Time Hypothesis (ATH), positioning it as an active agent in the cosmos with properties of being generative, directive, and adaptive.

+**Objectives**: This research seeks to explore the implications of the ATH, contrasting it with conventional conceptions of time, and examining its repercussions in both philosophical and physical realms.

+**Methods**: Utilizing a dual-layered approach, the study employed classical and quantum simulations.
+The classical simulation modeled the evolution of a physical quantity $`\Phi`$ under the influence of active time's properties.
+The quantum simulation focused on the evolution of entangled qutrit systems, gauging the effect of active time on quantum dynamics and entanglement.

+**Results**: The classical simulation revealed an unpredictable and fluctuating nature of $`\Phi(t)`$, influenced by time's generative property.
+The quantum simulation demonstrated varying degrees of entanglement entropy, suggesting the potential of the ATH to modify quantum correlations.

+**Conclusions**: The ATH challenges traditional perspectives, proposing time as a dynamic entity actively influencing events.
+The interplay between classical stochasticity and quantum entanglement raises profound questions about causality, determinism, and the very nature of reality.
+The ATH introduces the possibility that quantum non-locality may arise from time's intrinsic non-local agency rather than spatial connections.

 ## 1. Introduction

 Throughout human history, our understanding and interpretation of time have been shaped by a confluence of philosophy, religion, and, more recently, physics.
 Historically, the dominant perspective has been that time serves as a passive backdrop against which events unfold, acting merely as a parameter in the equations of motion.